 Design: Multicentre RCT

 Participants and setting: Originally, we planned to recruit 1400 recent ex-smokers, with 700 participants recruited from English stop smoking services and 700 from Australian quitlines.
 However, due to the issues described, only 234 participants were randomised (131 in Australia and 103 in England).
-Initially, participants were to be recruited when they had achieved at least four weeks of abstinence, but later Australian participants were recruited from one week post quit date via social media and St Vincent’s Hospital, Melbourne.
+Initially, participants were to be recruited when they had achieved at least four weeks of abstinence, but later participants in Australia were recruited from one week post quit date via social media and St Vincent’s Hospital, Melbourne.

 Study arms: 1) A fast-acting nicotine product of the participant’s choice (nicotine mouth spray, lozenge, or e-cigarette) to use if at risk of relapse, accompanied by static text messages.
 2) S3P: Participants received access to the online S3P that offers training in strategies to deal with temptations to smoke and provides motivational input.
 This was combined with intensive interactive text messaging.
 3) Provision of both nicotine product and S3P interventions.
 4) Static text messages added to usual care, typically comprising access to stop smoking medications used during the quit attempt for up to three months.
 (NB.
 Participants in all arms who were recruited through English stop smoking services and Australian quitlines also had access to their usual care alongside their allocated intervention.)